deniskyashif/blog/content/posts/hello-world.md

 draft: false
 ---

 Hello and thanks for stopping by.
 I'm Denis, a software developer, passionate about theoretical computer science, web technologies and natural language processing.
-In this blog I write down my thoughts and experiences.
-I hope that you find it interesting and useful.
+In this blog I write down my thoughts and experiences on technology and science.
+I hope you find it interesting.